How have animals adapted to the rainforest environment?

 How has the jaguar adapted to the rainforest?

 Jaguars have adapted to the wet environment of the tropical rainforest.
-They are very good swimmers, and unlike other cats, they seek out water for bathing and swimming.
+They are excellent swimmers, and unlike other cats, they seek out water for bathing and swimming.

 The jaguar’s fur keeps it camouflaged in the tropical rainforest.
-Jaguars are also very strong, giving it the strength to move slowly and silently through the forest when stalking prey.
-The jaguar can move extremely fast which makes it an effective hunter.
+Jaguars are also powerful, giving it the strength to move slowly and silently through the forest when stalking prey.
+The jaguar can move extremely fast, which makes it an effective hunter.

 A resting jaguar